aepokcorporation/gpu-setup-tool/docs/advanced_usage.md

 # Advanced Usage

-## Custom Frameworks and Steps
+## CUSTOM FRAMEWORKS AND STEPS
+Use --frameworks to specify frameworks you want installed.
+For example:
-- `--frameworks pytorch cirq` installs only those frameworks.
+--frameworks pytorch cirq installs only those frameworks.
-- `--no-frameworks` skips frameworks.

-## Handling Unknown GPUs or OSes
+Use --no-frameworks to skip framework installation entirely.

+## HANDLING UNKNOWN GPUS OR OSES
-If your GPU or OS isn’t recognized, the tool uses the `unknown_gpu` or `fallback` configs.
-To improve support:
+If your GPU or OS isn’t recognized, the tool defaults to the unknown_gpu or fallback configurations.
+To improve support for your environment:

-1. Open `configs/compatibility.yaml`.
+1. Open the file configs/compatibility.yaml.
-2. Add a new entry with:
+2. Add a new entry with the following details: driver_version and cuda_version libraries such as cuDNN and NCCL frameworks with specific versions
-   - `driver_version`, `cuda_version`
-   - `libraries` (cuDNN, NCCL)
-   - `frameworks` (with versions)
-   - Optional `expected_performance` metrics for benchmarking comparison.
+3. Optional expected_performance metrics for benchmarking comparison
-3. Re-run `setup_all.py`.
-The tool will detect your new configuration.

-By defining these values, you provide the script a “known path” to set up and validate your specific environment, reducing reliance on fallback defaults.
+After defining these values, re-run setup_all.py.
+The tool will use your custom configuration to set up and validate your environment, reducing reliance on fallback defaults.

-## CI/CD Integration
+## CI/CD INTEGRATION
-Integrate `setup_all.py` into CI workflows to pre-configure GPU builds.
+You can integrate setup_all.py into CI/CD workflows to pre-configure GPU builds, ensuring consistency across development environments.

-## Extending Benchmarks
+## EXTENDING BENCHMARKS
-You can modify `tests/benchmark.py` to add custom models or datasets for more realistic performance tests.
+To add custom models or datasets for more realistic performance tests, modify tests/benchmark.py as needed.
+This allows you to fine-tune benchmarks for your specific workflows.